 You can’t mention live streaming platforms without covering Twitch.
 The live streaming service started out catering to gamers but expanded exponentially to other categories in 2020.
-In Q4 of 2020, 5.4 billion hours were watched on Twitch globally.
+In Q3 of 2021, 5.79 billion hours were watched on Twitch globally.

 On Twitch, you can upload live videos and store previous broadcasts for replay.
 Twitch also has the most robust chat feature of all the major live streaming platforms.
-Live streamers can create custom emotes for their chat, manage audience participation with bots, and receive subs or gifts.
-There are several ways to monetize live videos on Twitch, including subscriptions (subs), badges, gifted subs, emotes, donations, and ads.
+Live streamers can create custom emotes for their chats, manage audience participation with bots, and receive subscriptions (subs) or gifts.
+There are several ways to monetize live videos on Twitch, including subs, badges, gifted subs, emotes, donations, and ads.

-With its several monetization options, Twitch is a great way to earn income for live streaming.
-But you have to be a Twitch Partner or Affiliate to qualify.
+With its several monetization options, Twitch is a great way to earn income from live streaming.
+But you’ll need to be a Twitch Partner or Affiliate to qualify.

-As a video-based platform geared toward virality, TikTok presents a great opportunity for live streamers.
+As a social media platform that’s geared toward viral videos, TikTok presents a great opportunity for live streamers.
 Although short video clips dominate TikTok, there’s still space for live video creators to find an audience.
-If your content is for Gen-Zers (under 25 years old), then a presence on TikTok will be a huge benefit to you.
+If your content is for Gen Zers (under 25 years old), then a presence on TikTok LIVE can be hugely beneficial.

 If you have followers on TikTok, going live can establish a greater presence on the platform.
 Most videos are under one minute, so going live for 30 minutes can help your profile stand out.
-Live videos aren’t recorded, which can make your content seem more exclusive as well.
+Live videos aren’t recorded, which can make your content seem more exclusive.

 Not everyone can go live on TikTok.
 Only accounts with 1,000 or more followers have the capability.
 Also, monetization options (virtual gifts) aren’t available unless you are 18 or older.

 Between Stories, IGTV, and live video, Instagram offers plenty of opportunities for live streamers to share content.
-When you go live on Instagram, your followers will get a notification so they can tune in.
-Instagram will also save your live streams to IGTV so anyone can watch the replay later.
-Instagram Live also features a live chat function and allows you to bring guests onto your live stream with you.
+When you go live on Instagram, your followers receive a notification so they can tune in.
+Instagram also saves your live streams to IGTV so anyone can watch the replay later.
+Instagram Live features a live chat function and allows you to bring guests onto your live stream.
 Monetization options include in-stream ads and donation badges ranging from $0.99 to $4.99.

 As a live audio-only platform, you wouldn’t think Clubhouse would make a good home for live streamers.
-But Clubhouse is the perfect place for streamers to have direct conversations with their followers.
-For those just starting out, Clubhouse can be a less intimidating way to get used to live broadcasting, as you only have audio to worry about.
+It is, however, the perfect place for streamers to have direct conversations with their followers.
+For those just starting out, Clubhouse can be a less intimidating way to get used to live broadcasting, as you only need to worry about audio.
 The platform’s popularity has skyrocketed, going from two million users in January 2021 to ten million just four months later.

 On Clubhouse, you can start a room, and other users on the app will see it on their feeds and can join your room to listen.
 With this format, you can plan an event on Clubhouse ahead of time and promote it by sending out the link.
 The variety of events that take place on Clubhouse is impressive, from seminars to Broadway musical performances.
 The app also recently rolled out Clubhouse Payments, which allows users to send tips and donations to their favorite creators.